tinosulzer/travis-ci-latex-pdf/README.md

 ## Tectonic

 Thanks to [Dan Foreman-Mackey](http://dfm.io/posts/travis-latex/) for writing about Tectonic.
-The next methods do not use the pdflatex engine to compile, but [Tectonic](https://tectonic-typesetting.github.io) which is a fork of XeTeX (thanks to [ShreevatsaR](https://tex.stackexchange.com/users/48/shreevatsar) for pointing this out).
+The first two methods do not use the pdflatex engine to compile, but [Tectonic](https://tectonic-typesetting.github.io) which is a fork of XeTeX (thanks to [ShreevatsaR](https://tex.stackexchange.com/users/48/shreevatsar) for pointing this out).

 #### Pro:
 * automatically loops TeX and BibTeX as needed, and only as much as needed